-Snow may vanish in Mountain West with climate warming, study finds
+Snow may vanish for years at a time in Mountain West with climate warming

 Western states have only had a taste of what is to come.
 For example, 2015 was an example of an extremely low snow year in the Sierra Nevada, when peak snowpack was only 5 percent of normal.

 Such years are projected to become chronic and persistent, occurring for prolonged periods of five to 10 years at a time.
-By the end of the century, the majority of years (78 to 94 percent) could be nearly snowless in much of the Western U.S., according to one model projection in the study.
+By the end of the century, the majority of years (78 to 94 percent) could be nearly snowless in much of the Western United States, according to one model projection in the study.

 The Sierra Nevada could see its first near-snowless 10-year period in the 2050s.